Jonathan Van Every

-Jonathan Eugene Van Every (born November 27, 1979) is a former Major League Baseball (MLB) outfielder.
+Jonathan Eugene Van Every (born November 27, 1979) is a former professional baseball outfielder.
+He played in Major League Baseball (MLB) from 2008 to 2010 for the Boston Red Sox.

 Amateur career

 Van Every attended Itawamba Community College in Fulton, Mississippi where he played college baseball.
 At Itawamba CC, Van Every had a career batting average of .375 with 16 home runs over two seasons.